CaVanRay/ChessPP/README.md

       Moves

-First step is to get the logic of a chess game down. just a 8*8 matrix that holds the locations of each piece, and the logic system for how a chess game should proceed as well as legal/illegal moves.
+First step is to get the logic of a chess game down. just an 8*8 matrix that holds the locations of each piece, and the logic system for how a chess game should proceed as well as legal/illegal moves.

 Second step will be to attach some form of graphics so as to better understand what is happening.